PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Introduction

-Our methodology, though elegantly simple and readily implementable, stands as a testament to its robust performance.
-To validate its prowess, we conducted a battery of extensive experiments across a staggering array of over 9 indoor and outdoor tasks, including both high-level tasks such as indoor/outdoor segmentation and detection, as well as low-level tasks such as image synthesis and indoor scene/object reconstruction, \etc. We achieve state-of-the-art performance on over 11 indoor/outdoor benchmarks.
-Part of \sexyname's validation set performance compared to baselines and state-of-the-art methods with same backbone are shown in \figref{fig:radar_all}.
-The sufficient and convincing results indicate the effectiveness of the proposed universal methodology.
-Specifically, we first evaluate \sexyname on different backbones on various popular indoor benchmarks with multi-frame RGB-D images as inputs, proving its flexibility.
-Furthermore, we pre-train a single backbone for various downstream tasks, namely SparseUNet~\cite{choy20194d}, which takes whole-scene point clouds as input, and remarkably surpasses the state-of-the-art method with the same backbone on various indoor 3D benchmarks.
-For example, \sexyname reaches $77.0$ {\em val} mIoU on ScanNet semantic segmentation benchmark and ranks $1$st on ScanNet benchmark with a {\em test} mIoU of $78.5$. \sexyname also ranks $1$st on ScanNet200 semantic segmentation benchmark with a {\em test} mIoU of $34.6$.
-Finally, we conduct abundant experiments in outdoor autonomous driving scenarios, reaching SOTA validation performance as well.
+To validate the effectiveness of our method, we conducted extensive experiments across six indoor and outdoor \minorrevise{benchmarks}, including high-level tasks such as segmentation and detection, as well as low-level tasks like image synthesis and scene/object reconstruction.
+We achieved state-of-the-art performance on more than 11 benchmarks.
+Part of \sexyname's validation set performance, compared to baselines and state-of-the-art methods with the same backbone, is shown in \figref{fig:radar_all}. \minorrevise{The results} indicate the effectiveness of the proposed universal methodology.
+Specifically, we first evaluate \sexyname on different backbones across various popular indoor benchmarks with multi-frame RGB-D images as inputs, demonstrating its flexibility.
+Furthermore, we pre-train a single backbone for various downstream tasks, namely SparseUNet~\cite{choy20194d}, which processes whole-scene point clouds and remarkably surpasses state-of-the-art methods with the same backbone on various indoor 3D benchmarks.
+For example, \sexyname reaches $77.0$ {\em val} mIoU on ScanNet semantic segmentation benchmark and ranks $1$st on ScanNet benchmark with a {\em test} mIoU of $78.5$. \sexyname also ranks $1$st on ScanNet200 semantic segmentation benchmark with a {\em test} mIoU of $34.6$. \minorrevise{Note that after pre-training, we initialize the encoder weights with the pre-trained backbone and do fine-tuning for downstream tasks.} We conduct extensive experiments in outdoor autonomous driving scenarios, reaching state-of-the-art validation performance as well.
 For example, we achieved 73.2 NDS for 3D detection and 79.4 mIoU for 3D segmentation on the nuScenes validation set, 3.0 and 6.1 higher than the baseline, respectively.
-The promising results display the efficacy of \sexyname.
+For outdoor scenarios, the BEV volume is also pre-trained and loaded.
+The promising results demonstrate the efficacy of \sexyname.

-To summarize, our contributions are listed below. \begin{itemize} \item We propose to utilize differentiable neural rendering as a novel universal pre-training paradigm tailored for the 3D vision realm.
-This paradigm, named \sexyname, captures the natural relationship between the 3D physical world and the 2D perception canvas.
+In summary, our main contributions are the following: \begin{itemize} \item \minorrevise{We propose to use differentiable neural rendering as a novel pre-training paradigm tailored for 3D vision tasks.
+Our novelty lies not in neural rendering itself, but in how it is employed for representation learning in 3D vision downstream tasks.}